t-asano/tinyviewplus/README.md

 ## OSC API

-Tiny View Plus can be controlled by OSC protocol.
+Tiny View Plus can be controlled and monitored by OSC protocol.
 Detailed information is [here](docs/OSCAPI_en.md).

 ## License